|

 The issue of when another person (they can be minors) in the home is or is not a "spouse" is the most litigated issue in Ontario social assistance law.
 It has generated much judicial consideration regarding issues such as financial interdependence, "consortium" (a polite reference to sex), social 'presentation' and a range of other criteria.
 Most recently of course the issue has been extensively litigated over the issue of same-sex relationships - a concept now fully integrated into Ontario social assistance law.

 In past, under the old Family Benefits Act (aka "mother's allowance") the issue of spousal status was key to determining whether the applicant was categorically eligible for an FBA allowance as a single parent.
-However, with the ending of the single parent eligibility class and the effective transfer of these recipients into the new (June 1998) Ontario Works regime the issue was no longer relevant to categorical ODSP eligibility.
-However it was still highly relevant - as spouses are still "dependents" within the applicant's benefit unit, and as such their assets and income are included in the total of the benefit unit's to determine collective financial eligibility for ODSP income support - and of course, assuming eligibility - the amount of income support provided to the benefit unit.
+However, with the ending of the single parent eligibility class and the effective transfer of these recipients into the new (at June 1998) Ontario Works regime the issue was no longer relevant to categorical ODSP eligibility.
+However it was still highly relevant as spouses are still "dependents" within the applicant's benefit unit, and as such their assets and income are included in the total of the benefit unit's to determine collective ODSP eligibility - and of course, assuming eligibility, the amount of income support provided to the benefit unit.

-The litigation history of this issue is the subject of Appendix 4 in the welfare program: "The Concept of Spousal Dependency".
+The litigation history of this issue is the subject of Appendix 3 in the Ontario Works (Welfare) program: "The Concept of Spousal Dependency".

 (b) Preliminary Note re Same-Sex Spouses